The Maned Wolf of South America: Facts, Photos, and Videos

 Though both the gray wolf of North America and the maned wolf belong to the family Canidae, they have different scientific names and are only distantly related.
 The gray wolf is considered to be a true wolf.
 Members of the family Canidae are sometimes referred to as canids.

 Appearance and Habitat

-It's thought that the wolf developed its long legs to help it see over the tall grasses of the savanna.
-The ears may reach seven inches in length and are believed to help the wolf hear the movements of rodents.
+It's thought that the maned wolf developed its long legs to help it see over the tall grasses of the savanna.
+The ears may reach seven inches in length and are believed to help the animal hear the movements of rodents.
 The ears also release heat to cool the animal down in the hot South American climate.

-Diet and Hunting Strategy of the Maned Wolf
+Diet and Hunting Strategy

-A wolf may cover twenty miles in one night as it hunts.
+A maned wolf may cover twenty miles in one night as it hunts.
 The front and back legs on the same side of body move almost at the same time, giving the animal an unusual gait.
 Its mammal prey includes rodents, rabbits, armadillos and, on rare occasions, pampas deer.
-The wolves sometimes catch domestic chickens but aren't believed to eat other livestock.
+The animals sometimes catch domestic chickens but aren't believed to eat other livestock.